News

 Queensland

-From August 2021 to September 2022, over 3000 households across Townsville, Rockhampton and Lockyer Valley participated in a FOGO kerbside collection trial.
-The trials diverted hundreds of tonnes of organic waste from landfills – with these results now being used as evidence to support wider implementation of FOGO collection throughout Queensland.
+From August 2021 to September 2022, over 3000 households across Townsville, Rockhampton, and Lockyer Valley participated in a FOGO kerbside collection trial.
+The trials diverted hundreds of tonnes of organic waste from landfills, and these results were used as evidence to support the wider implementation of FOGO collection throughout Queensland.

-In 2023, the Palaszczuk Government announced it would invest $151 million to help Queensland households better dispose of organic waste.
-The new FOGO service will be titled GROW, with an estimated delivery of over one million organic bins.
+In 2022, the Queensland government set an ambitious target to provide organic waste collection services to 65% of households by 2025.
+And in 2023, the Palaszczuk Government announced it would invest $151 million to help Queensland households better dispose of organic waste.

 ACT

-What’s more, according to the ACT Circular Economy Strategy and Action Plan there are plans to build a large-scale FOGO processing facility in Canberra.
+Additionally, the ACT Circular Economy Strategy and Action Plan outlines plans for a large-scale FOGO processing facility in Canberra.
+Planning and environmental approvals are progressing, with the ACT Government set to begin a two-stage procurement process in early 2025.

 Northern Territory